piotrprzybytniewski/behat-api-extension/features/README.md

 # Behat tests

-For these tests to pass an HTTP server must be set up to listen on `http://localhost:8080`, with a document root set to the `bootstrap` directory.
-A composer script exists in `composer.json` that uses PHPs built in web server for this purpose.
+For these tests to pass a HTTP server must be set up to listen on `http://localhost:8080`.

-In the project root directory, run the following command:
+In the project root directory, run the following command to run PHP built in web server for this purpose:

     composer dev --timeout=0

-and to execute the tests run (also from the project root):
+and to execute Behat tests run:

     composer test:behat